Efficient state transition algorithm with guaranteed optimality: The Proposed efficient STA

 On the other hand, as indicated in POSTA \cite{zhou2019statistical}, the impact of parameter on STA is predictable, as its parameter is analogous to the learning rate, also known as the step size in gradient-based optimization algorithms, as shown below

 where $\bm d_k$ is analogous to the search direction in trust region methods.

-Assuming that the incumbent solution is not optimal, if the parameter is sufficiently small, there must exist better candidate solutions obtained through the corresponding state transformation operator.
-However, if the parameter is too large or inappropriate, inefficient search will occur.
+Assuming that the incumbent solution is not optimal, sufficiently small parameter values allow the corresponding state transformation operator to generate improved candidate solutions.
+In contrast, overly large or inappropriate parameter values may lead to inefficient search.

-With this in mind, the parameter selection problem is analogous to the line search in traditional mathematical programming methods.
-For simplicity, an inexact but suboptimal line search strategy is introduced as follows
+With this in mind, the parameter selection problem can be viewed as analogous to line search in classical mathematical programming methods.
+For simplicity, an inexact line search strategy is adopted, as described below.

-where, $\Omega = \{2, 1, 10^{-1}, 10^{-2}, \dots, 10^{-8}\}$.
+where $\Omega = \{2, 1, 10^{-1}, 10^{-2}, \dots, 10^{-8}\}$.